 To enable your employees to engage with Harper over Microsoft Teams, we’re asking you to install the Wisq app in Teams.
-If you have any questions about these steps, please contact your Wisq Customer Success Manager for assistance.
+If you have any questions about these steps, please contact your Wisq Agent Strategist for assistance.

 Prerequisites